wbsoft/parce/docs/source/doc.rst

 :meth:`~parce.mutablestring.AbstractMutableString._update_text` to change the text programmatically.
-When the text is changed, :class:`~parce.document.AbstractDocument` calls :meth:`~parce.mutablestring.AbstractMutableString.contents_changed`, which in :class:`~parce.work.WorkerDocumentMixin` is implemented to inform the TreeBuilder about a part of text that needs to be retokenized.
-Also your wrapper class should call :meth:`~parce.mutablestring.AbstractMutableString.contents_changed` whenever the user has typed in the editor.
+When the text is changed, :class:`~parce.document.AbstractDocument` calls :meth:`~parce.mutablestring.AbstractMutableString.text_changed`, which in :class:`~parce.work.WorkerDocumentMixin` is implemented to inform the TreeBuilder about a part of text that needs to be retokenized.
+Also your wrapper class should call :meth:`~parce.mutablestring.AbstractMutableString.text_changed` whenever the user has typed in the editor.

 Because a Document *is* basically a mutable string, we added some more nice